 If transformers are out of stock, SMUD will place the project in the queue to receives the transformer(s) based on the date of electrical readiness.
 We will provide the customers with an estimated date of delivery, based on the latest delivery dates provided by the supplier.
 Please note that these dates are subject to change.
 If the availability date changes based on information from the supplier, SMUD will advise the customer of the change and the new estimated delivery date.

-SMUD will issue available equipment once payment is received and the subdivision is electrically ready to serve non-construction load, as confirmed by SMUD.
-Specifically, electrical readiness for subdivisions means:
+SMUD will issue available equipment once payment is received and the subdivision has lots that have passed their framing inspection, as confirmed by SMUD.
+Specifically, SMUD will check for:

 - Subdivision improvements are completed (roads are installed, paved)

 Once SMUD confirms readiness, two transformers will be issued to each of the subdivision’s developers based on the date when the subdivision became ready.
 This will enable energization for model home sales and field office activities.
 This process will continue until all available transformers are assigned to developers.

 Once additional transformers become available, they’ll be assigned on a rotational basis, one at a time, starting with the next developer in the queue until all the transformers are assigned.